acend/helm-basics-training/content/en/docs/06/01_deploy.md

             {{- toYaml .Values.resources | nindent 12 }}
 {{< /highlight >}}

-Add the following changes in the `values.yaml` to enable and configure the database:
+Add the following changes in the `values.yaml` to enable the database:

 ```yaml
 database: